On Campus Housing Regulations

 Possession, storage, use, or manufacture of weapons or replicas are prohibited, except as expressly permitted by law and UCPD policy.
 This includes, but is not limited to, firearms (with or without a California permit), or any device which closely resembles a firearm (e.g., air/water/gas propelled guns, replica weapons, or other projectiles), ammunition, knives, swords, foils, and archery equipment.
 Personal defensive devices (e.g., stun guns, tasers, and brass knuckles) are also prohibited.

-Possession of martial arts practice weapons is not prohibited; however, such weapons may not be stored in the University Apartments community.
+Possession of martial arts practice weapons is not prohibited; however, such weapons may not be stored in any On Campus Housing community.

 Making a video recording, audio recording, image capture, taking photographs, or streaming audio/video of any person in a location where the person has a reasonable expectation of privacy, without that person’s knowledge and express consent is prohibited.